 Where co-location and/or programme-sharing arrangements are in place, each station should still provide local material relevant to the listeners in their individual licensed areas.

-Stations that do not fall within the same approved area may still apply for co-location and/or programme sharing.
-Further guidance on applying for co-location and/or programme-sharing across approved areas can be found in our Format change policy.
+Further guidance on approved areas, co-location and/or programme-sharing can be found in our Format change policy.

 Where certain 'regional' analogue stations, listed below, provide a version of their programme service nationally on DAB, our policy is that they should not generally be required to broadcast local material and locally made programmes.
 This in effect, allows them to become national DAB stations with partial national coverage on FM.
 However, because of the importance of nation-specific content in the devolved nations, any regional stations in those nations will still be required to produce nation-specific programming as per the guidelines for local FM stations.